jtmccr1/CoVEME-tutorial/README.md

 	</gmrfSkyGridLikelihood>
 ```

-Because this is a prerelease and represents in progress work in progress at the momenet we also need
+Because this is a prerelease and represents in progress work at the momenet we also need
 to use a different operator on the skygridPopulation sizes.
 ```xml